My Gosh! It’s been a month since I posted last! Let’s see if I can catch you all up with what’s been going on. It’s been a lot!

-Here’s a good video on the priesthood.
+Here’s a video we produced a couple of years ago, some revisted advice on discernment.
 Consider it!
 Consider Priesthood!

 About This Blog..

 Subscribe by Email

 Receive the blog entries you see to the right in your email inbox each morning: